-Your per diems (staging, in-service training, volunteer conference, evacuation, medical, etc) and settling-in allowance are not taxable and do not need to be reported on your tax return.
+Please note that per diems (staging, in-service training, volunteer conference, evacuation, medical, etc), evacuation, medical leave, and settling-in allowance are NOT taxable and do not need to be reported on your tax return.

 16. Is my Peace Corps Income Taxable?